 Cybercrime (sex crimes and cyberbullying)

-I specialise in distance learning courses and I am currently the course leader for the MSc in Child Forensic Studies.
-I am also involved in the distance learning MSc programmes and the Professional Doctorate in Forensic Psychology.
+I specialise in distance learning courses and I am currently the course leader for the MSc in Child Forensic Studies and the MSc in Psychology and Learning Disability.
+I am also supervising MSc and ProfDoc research's students.

 I am module coordinator of the following modules: